linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 > Note: Additional routes to `voting` may have to be added to give valuable insights on Retries and Timeouts.
 For example, a route that takes longer than `X` seconds to respond.
 A timeout of `X` may then be configured to witness the drop in `"effective_success"`.

-In addition to this, it would also be nice to show the `EFFECTIVE_RPS`  and `ACTUAL_RPS` metrics from the output of `tap` as a way to observe the difference in the requests being sent by the client and the requests being recieved by the Linkerd proxy.
-This would allow the users to monitor the occurences of retries and timeouts.
+In addition to this, it would also be nice to show the `EFFECTIVE_RPS`  and `ACTUAL_RPS` metrics from the output of `tap` as a way to observe the difference in the requests being sent by the client and the requests being received by the Linkerd proxy.
+This would allow the users to monitor the occurrences of retries and timeouts.

 **7. Distributed Tracing (optional)**